 Transition Care extension

-In exceptional circumstances, a care recipient may require an extension of their Transition Care approval to exceed the 12 week maximum per episode.
+In special circumstances, a care recipient may need to extend their Transition Care approval past the 12 week maximum for each episode.

-The maximum duration for an extension is 42 days and only 1 extension may be granted per episode of Transition Care.
+An extension can last for 42 days and only 1 extension may be granted per episode of Transition Care.